Jean Kennedy Smith: Early years

 Jean Ann Kennedy was born on February 20, 1928, at St. Margaret's Center for Women and Children in the Dorchester section of Boston, Massachusetts, on her elder sister Kathleen Kennedy Cavendish's eighth birthday.
 Kennedy was the eighth of nine children born to Joseph P. Kennedy Sr. and Rose Kennedy.
-Her other siblings were Joseph P. Kennedy Jr., U.S. President and Senator John F. Kennedy, Rose Marie Kennedy, Special Olympics founder Eunice Kennedy Shriver, Patricia Kennedy Lawford, U.S. Attorney General and U.S. Senator Robert F. Kennedy, and U.S. Senator Ted Kennedy.
+Her other siblings were Joseph P. Kennedy Jr., U.S. President and Senator John F. Kennedy, Rose Marie Kennedy, Special Olympics founder Eunice Kennedy Shriver, Patricia Kennedy Lawford, and U.S. Attorney General and U.S. Senator Robert F. Kennedy.
+Her younger brother was U.S. Senator Ted Kennedy.

 Kennedy has been described as the shyest and most guarded of the Kennedy children.
 She attended Manhattanville College (at the time a Society of the Sacred Heart school, and still located in Purchase, New York), where she befriended future sisters-in-law Ethel Kennedy (who married Kennedy's older brother Robert in 1950) and Joan Bennett Kennedy (who married Kennedy's younger brother Ted in 1958).
 Kennedy graduated from Manhattanville in 1949.